 We discuss priorities before and during each iteration (usually a Scrum sprint) in the sprint planning and refinement meetings respectively.

-For Boost’s internal Scrum our product owner Gavin works to keep the backlog (a team to-do list) in priority order at all time.
-This means that when someone finishes all the work they committed to in a sprint they can pick up the top story from the backlog.
+For Boost’s internal Scrum, our product owner Gavin works to keep the backlog (a team to-do list) in priority order at all times.
+This means that when someone finishes all the work they committed to in a sprint, they can pick up the top story from the backlog.

 Following our kick-off, we start the project with the: